-Wilde said one of the most significant changes that occurred during the Renaissance was the "evolution of Renaissance humanism as a method of thinking … This new outlook underpinned so much of the world then and now."
+Wilde said one of the most significant changes that occurred during the Renaissance was the "evolution of Renaissance humanism as a method of thinking. … This new outlook underpinned so much of the world then and now."

-Wilde described Renaissance humanism as "attempts by man to master nature rather than develop religious piety."
+Renaissance humanism, Wilde said, involved "attempts by man to master nature rather than develop religious piety."
 Renaissance humanism looked to classical Greek and Roman texts to change contemporary thought, allowing for a new mindset after the Middle Ages.
 Renaissance readers understood these classical texts as focusing on human decisions, actions and creations, rather than unquestioningly following the rules set forth by the Catholic Church as "God's plan."

-Florence was the initial epicenter of Renaissance art but by the end of the 15thcentury, Rome had overtaken it.
+Florence was the initial epicenter of Renaissance art, but by the end of the 15th century, Rome had overtaken it.
 Pope Leo X (a Medici) ambitiously filled the city with religious buildings and art.
 This period, from the 1490s to the 1520s, is known as the High Renaissance.

 As with art, musical innovations in the Renaissance were partly made possible because patronage expanded beyond the Catholic Church.
-According to the Metropolitan Museum of Art, new technologies resulted in the invention of several new instruments, including the harpsichord and violin family.
+According to the Metropolitan Museum of Art (opens in new tab), new technologies resulted in the invention of several new instruments, including the harpsichord and violin family.
 The printing press meant that sheet music could be more widely disseminated.

 Renaissance music was characterized by its humanist traits.
 Composers read classical treatises on music and aimed to create music that would touch listeners emotionally.
 They began to incorporate lyrics more dramatically into compositions and considered music and poetry to be closely related, according to the Metropolitan Museum of Art.

-Renaissance literature, too, was characterized by humanist themes and a return to classical ideals of tragedy and comedy, according to theBrooklyn College English Department.
+Renaissance literature, too, was characterized by humanist themes and a return to classical ideals of tragedy and comedy, according to the Brooklyn College English Department (opens in new tab).
 Shakespeare's works, especially "Hamlet," are good examples of this.
 Themes like human agency, life's non-religious meanings and the true nature of man are embraced, and Hamlet is an educated Renaissance man.